CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas-11/setting-up-pg/05-setup-repo.md

 If you just need the client programs (`psql`, `pg_dump`, `pg_restore`, etc), the `postgresql##` package (e.g. `postgresql11`) can provide that without installing the whole server environment.
 The server package will pull this dependency.

-The `postgresql##-contrib` package provides a suite of extra tools that are maintained by the core team.
+The `postgresql##-contrib` package provides a suite of extra tools for Postgres.
 Even if you don't know whether you'll need them, it's recommended to install the package so they are readily available.
 Some popular examples are `pg_stat_statements`, `auto_explain`, and `dblink`.
 More can be found here:

 https://www.postgresql.org/docs/current/contrib.html